 Welcome to Year 2!

-In 2C, the 'Speedy Cheetahs', there is Mrs Credland, Mrs Peacey and Miss Webster.
-In 1/2B, the 'Terrific Pandas', there is Miss Beard, Mrs Wright, Mrs Ensor and Mrs Bridges.
+In 2C, the 'Speedy Cheetahs', there is Mrs Credland, Miss Higgins and Miss Marshall.
+In 1/2B, the 'Terrific Pandas', there is Miss Beard, Mrs Wright, Mrs Ensor and Mrs Jones.

-Welcome to a new school year, after what has been a very strange and worrying time for us all.
+Welcome to a new school year, after what has been a very strange and unsettling time for us all.
+We are all excited to start the new school new year and get back to normal, doing all the things we love and enjoy.
 We will be having PE on Mondays this half term.

-In year 2, we work hard to become independent learners who enjoy learning.
-We also develop problem solving skills and try our best in everything we do!
+In year 2, we work hard to become independent learners with a love of learning.
+We develop problem solving skills, working co-operatively in pairs and small groups and try our best in everything we do!

-See our termly newsletter for further information.
+PE will be on Mondays for the first half term, and please see our newsletters for further information.
 If you have any questions or queries, please don't hesitate to come in and see us!

 The topic for this half term is called 'Our Environment'.
 The children will be working towards being able to answer a key question - How does the behaviour of humans affect the habitats of animals?